eagronin/credit-card-fraud-analyze/README.md

 Visualizations of the precision-recall curve and ROC curve are shown in the [next section](https://eagronin.github.io/credit-card-fraud-analyze/).

-Finally, we perform a grid search over the parameters for a Logisitic Regression classifier, in order to select the best parameters and optimize performace without overfitting.
-We use the recall for scoring with the default 3-fold cross-validation, and impose regularization penalty (both L1 and L2) for the values of C (the inverse of the regularization penalty) in the range from 0.01 to 1.
+Finally, we perform a grid search over the parameters for a Logistic Regression classifier, in order to select the best parameters and optimize performance without overfitting.
+We use the recall for scoring with the default 3-fold cross-validation and impose regularization penalty (both L1 and L2) for the values of C (the inverse of the regularization penalty) in the range from 0.01 to 1.

 ```python
 def grid():